guillemylla/GitHub_Training/README.md

 ```

-7- Notice that the main branch still hasn't changed, lets update it with content from branch_1
+7- Go to main branch and notice that it hasn't changed, lets update it with content from branch_1,

 ```
 git checkout main
+git merge branch_1
 ```